LucaBenjamin/2563233b_Level_4_Project/README.md

 - `[modified pipelines]`: Edits to some existing pipelines to make them work with latents.

 ### `GAN_Testing` and `Initial_Diffusion_Testing`
-Some initial naive testing with both types of models, not important for the final implementation.
+Some initial naive testing with both types of model, not important for the final implementation.

 ### `Small_Sample_Outputs`
 A small random selection of sample outputs from both final baseline models.